alanboy/stuff/blog/_posts/2025-03-03-ux-interviews.markdown

   * How would you describe your overall experience?
   * Was there anything that was confusing?
   * Do you have any questions for me?

+{% comment %}
+This is a note or comment that will not appear in the generated site.
+{% endcomment %}